swastikpareek/cog/STARTERKIT/_theming-guide/javascript.md

 <a name="wrappingfile"></a>
 ### Wrapping your JavaScript code in closure
-Drupal best practices dictate that you wrap JavaScript code with the proper function closure to proper limit the JavaScript scope.
+Drupal best practices dictate that you wrap JavaScript code with the proper function closure, in order to properly limit the JavaScript scope.
 We also typically add in common parameters (jQuery, Drupal, etc) within this function to address mapping and conflicts.
 We also suggest using strict mode within this closure with `'use strict';`.

 #### Filename
 `example.js`